TheAgera/Obsidian/Work/Weekly Log July 2024/7-29 thru.md

 ### 7-30
 - Goals for Today:
-	- Add levels/event Ids to AutoCAD event viewer.
+	-
 	- Select old autoCAD version for install, might just open the AutoCAD gui.
+Using the dang GUI from autodesk.
 	- Open event viewer log from right click context menu
 	- AutoCAD install with button click, copy from pdq script
-	- Update drawing is not working properly
+		- Make a modal that checks for AutoCAD to be installed, if not installed, ifelse not newest version, open modal and prompt for user to update/install.
+	- Add levels/event Ids to AutoCAD event viewer.

 	-